talltalltaylor/Parsely/README.md

 # Parsely
 Chrome extension to parse out recipe cards from HTML cooking pages/food blogs.
+Works with over 75 recipe websites currently.

 # Getting Started

-Parsely will soon be published in the Chrome store.
-If you want to try it out before then, clone the repo and navigate to chrome://extensions, where you will 'Load Unpacked' and point it to the Demo folder.
+Parsely is currently in Beta testing!
+I plan on releasing it publicly on the chrome store on August 1st, 2019.
+If you don't want to wait, you can email parsely.suggestions@gmail.com for a link to the beta.

 # Usage